seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Get you hence, sirrah; saucy fellow, hence!

 **CASSIUS**
-Bear with him, Brutus; ’tis his fashion.
+Bear with him, Brutus; 'tis his fashion.

 **BRUTUS**
-I’ll know his humour, when he knows his time:
+I'll know his humour, when he knows his time:
 What should the wars do with these jigging fools?
 Companion, hence!